bit2swaz/nodejs-site/README.md

-# Node.js Informational Website
+# Node.js Informational Website with Express

-A simple Node.js website with 4 pages:
+A simple Node.js website using Express with 4 pages:
 - Home page (/)
 - About page (/about)
 - Contact page (/contact-me)